 Public housing projects have also damaged the city neighborhoods that surround them.
 They have radiated dysfunction and social problems outward, damaging local businesses and hurting nearby property values.
 They have also harmed surrounding cities by inhibiting rundown areas from coming back to life by attracting higher-income homeowners and new business investment.
 Fear of those who live in housing projects has driven away striving, upwardly mobile people who are the ones that make neighborhoods flourish.

-City policies have often made matters worse by ensuring the permanence of public housing.
+Local policies have often made matters worse by ensuring the permanence of public housing.
 Since public housing cannot be bought and sold on the market, it has disrupted the healthy recycling of property that helps dynamic cities grow and that spawns opportunities for rich and poor alike.
 Unlike privately owned buildings, public housing has almost always become property permanently fixed in a particular, low-value use, even as surrounding cities and metropolitan areas have changed.

 In recent decades, hundreds of thousands of public housing units have been demolished after falling into disrepair and being overtaken by crime and disorder.
 Chicago's Robert Taylor homes, for example, consisting of 28 apartment buildings of 16 floors each, were completed in 1962 and demolished by 2007.
 Chicago's infamous Cabrini-Green complex has also been mainly demolished, as have many other troubled housing projects across the nation.